Followers

 Hull City Of Culture

-Hull was recognised as the UK city of culture from 2017 until the next city succeeded in 2021 and in 2025 Hull is still successfully on its path of resurrection having been named one of the top 25 global destinations to visit in 2026 by the internationally printed periodical, National Geographic.
+Kingston upon Hull (to name its official title) was recognised as the UK city of culture from 2017 until the next city succeeded in 2021.
+By 2025 Hull is still successfully on its path of resurrection having been named one of the top 25 global destinations to visit in 2026, by the internationally printed periodical, National Geographic, but why would you visit Hull.

 Hull is a great place to visit and walk around and to hear music and local contemporary poets.
 It also has a history unrivalled by many other major British cities and centred for many years around maritime trades and "Hessle Road" ('esl road): the West Hull centre of employment, commerce and social life of families involved with the fishing industry; very rich to very poor, many suffered greatly in the Icelandic Cod War of the 70's and for centuries whenever boats were lost, the Gaul being the most famous and enigmatic.
 The works of Hull born photographer Alec Gill recorded much of this from the sixties to the present day, but his work is copyrighted and I may not show it.
 (Search Alec Gill Hull photographer)